-This is a type of connection outside programs used to access a database.
-Flat files are text-based documents sometimes used to transport data for upload Excel or other programs can also be used for transporting data for upload, but they have their own challenges - users sometimes fill them up with elaborate headings or color-coding, none of which can be imported.
+- ODBC (open database connectivity) is a type of connection outside programs use to access a database. - Flat files are text-based documents sometimes used to transport data for upload. - Excel or other programs can also be used for transporting data for upload, but they have their own challenges.
+Users sometimes fill them up with elaborate headings or color-coding, none of which can be imported.
 The database can also be finicky about how it interprets their field types, which aren't as well-defined as in a database.

-Generally bypasses the internal database and allows data from another entity's database to be displayed on your website

-Reduces maintenance costs, but makes you susceptible to other people's management decisions (frequency of updates, responsiveness to need for edits, being discontinued).
-Examples of a web service is Google maps or data.gov.
+Web services generally bypass the internal database and allows data from another entity's database to be displayed on your website.
+Web services reduce maintenance costs, but makes you susceptible to other people's management decisions (frequency of updates, responsiveness to need for edits, being discontinued).
+Web services are a type of API.
+Application program interface (APIs) specifies how software components interact and are used when programming graphical user interface components.
+Examples of web services are Google maps, CareerOneStop.org or data.gov.